dunbar-brett/duplicate-advertisers/README.md

 5. Read the output file

-    After your file was processed the tool writes to a `json` file in the `output` directory.
-I suggest using your favorite `json` viewer tool to view it.
+    After your file was processed the tool writes to a `JSON` file in the `output` directory.
+I suggest using your favorite `JSON` viewer tool to view it.
+I used [JSON Formatter](https://jsonformatter.org/json-viewer)

 ## If I was given more time...